On this page

 Logging truck movements are ongoing at Mt Cook Station (Section 1 & 2) as part of their long-term Wilding Conifer Control Project.

-Harvesting begins Monday 24 November, with four truck movements per day expected.
+Harvesting began on Monday 24 November 2025, with four truck movements per day expected.
 Please note the following:

 **** This forms part of a long-term programme (approx. 5 years).
 Timing and frequency may vary depending on market conditions and operational requirements.